-• Total Cost per Customer
+Total Cost per Customer

 Total cost per customer is calculated as the sum of the OEB PEG report on London Hydro's capital and operating costs divided by the total number of customers that London Hydro serves.
-The cost performance result for 2018 is \$552 /customer (2017 was \$516 /customer) which is a 7.0% increase over 2017.
+The cost performance result for 2019 is \$568 /customer (2018 was \$552 /customer) which is a 3.0% increase over 2018.

-Per PEG Report 2018 Cost Per Customer 2017 Cost Per Customer Customers 159,039 157,188 OM&A Costs \$37,400,594 \$235 \$35,729,769 \$227 Capital Costs \$50,450,167 \$317 \$45,328,100 \$289 Total Cost \$87,850,761 \$552 \$81,057,869 \$516
+Per PEG Report 2019 Cost Per Customer 2018 Cost Per Customer Customers 160,598 159,039 OM&A Costs \$37,864,464 \$236 \$37,400,594 \$235 Capital Costs \$ 53,390,903 \$332 \$50,450,167 \$317 Total Cost \$91,255,367 \$568 \$87,850,761 \$552 benefits costs for our employees, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.

 Similar to most distributors in the province, London Hydro has experienced increases in the total costs required to deliver quality and reliable services to customers.
-London Hydro's Total Cost per Customer has increased, on average, by 3.5% (2017 2.2%) per annum over the period 2013 through 2018.
-Province-wide programs, such as smart meters required for Time of Use pricing, growth in wage and benefits costs for our employees, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.
+London Hydro's Total Cost per Customer has increased, on average, by 3.55% (2018 3.45%) per annum over the period 2014 through 2019.
+Province-wide programs, such as smart meters required for Time of Use pricing, growth in wage and

 London Hydro will continue to replace distribution assets proactively along a carefully managed timeframe in a manner that balances system risks and customer rate impacts.
-As was demonstrated in our future 2017 Cost of Service rate application, London Hydro will continue to implement productivity and improvement initiatives to help offset some of the costs associated with future system improvement and enhancements.
+As was demonstrated in our future 2018 Cost of Service rate application, London Hydro will continue to implement productivity and improvement initiatives to help offset some of the costs associated with future system improvement and enhancements.
 Customer engagement initiatives will continue in order to ensure customers have an opportunity to share their viewpoint on London Hydro's capital spending plans.
 However, as discussed in our efficiency assessment, London Hydro is concerned that continuing public policy initiatives will result in continued cost escalations beyond London Hydro management's control.

-• Total Cost per Km of Line
+Total Cost per Km of Line

 This measure uses the same total cost that is used in the Cost per Customer calculation above.
-The total cost is divided by the kilometres of line that London Hydro operates to serve its customers.
-London Hydro's 2018 rate is \$28,955 per km of line, an increase over 2017 due to increased capital spending.
-London Hydro experienced a moderate level of growth in its total kilometres of lines complemented by moderate annual customer growth rate.
+The total cost is divided by the kilometers of line that London Hydro operates to serve its customers.
+London Hydro's 2019 rate is \$29,822 per km of line, an increase over 2018 due to increased capital spending.
+London Hydro experienced a moderate level of growth in its total kilometers of lines complemented by moderate annual customer growth rate.
 This continued modest growth rate provides London Hydro with the ability to fund capital renewal projects and buffers some of the increased operating costs realized through customer growth.
 As a result, cost per km of line has increased year over year with the increase in capital and operating costs.
-See the Cost per Customer section above for cost drivers commentary.
+See the Cost per Customer section above for cost driver's commentary.
 London Hydro continues to seek innovative solutions to help ensure cost per km of line remains competitive and within acceptable limits to our customers.

-Per PEG Report 2018 Cost Per kM of Line 2017 Cost Per kM of Line kM of Line 3034 2884 OM&A Costs \$37,400,594 \$12,327 \$35,729,769 \$12,389 Capital Costs \$50,450,167 \$16,628 \$45,328,100 \$15,717 Total Cost \$87,850,761 \$28,955 \$81,057,869 \$28,106
+Per PEG Report 2019 Cost Per kM of Line 2018 Cost Per kM of Line kM of Line 3060 3034 OM&A Costs \$37,864,464 \$12,374 \$37,400,594 \$12,327 Capital Costs \$ 53,390,903 \$17,448 \$50,450,167 \$16,628 Total Cost \$91,255,367 \$29,822 \$87,850,761 \$28,955